WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Dataset

 First, to reduce bias caused by revision turns that depend on specific model outputs in multi-turn requirements, we merge multi-turn requirements into single-turn ones by human experts assisted by an LLM (Gemini-2.5-pro).
 Manual revisions are made to ensure fluency and content anonymization.

-Next, we let each requirement be reviewed by three human experts to remove requirements that are incomprehensible, missing supplementary materials (e.g., images), or do not apply to native HTML scenarios.
-We further conduct text-level and semantic-level de-duplication using MinHash~\cite{MinHash} and MiniLM~\cite{MiniLM} semantic embedding, following ArtifactsBench~\cite{artifactsbench}.
-Our filtered dataset retains 1,572 requirements.
+Next, three human experts review each requirement to remove those that are incomprehensible, lack supplementary materials (e.g., images), or are inapplicable to native HTML scenarios.
+We further conduct text-level and semantic-level de-duplication using MinHash~\cite{MinHash} and MiniLM~\cite{MiniLM} semantic embeddings, following the practice of ArtifactsBench~\cite{artifactsbench}.
+The filtered dataset retains 1,572 requirements.

 Finally, to enable objective evaluation, we establish ground-truth checklists for each requirement across three dimensions: functionality, visual design, and content.
 We adopt three LLMs (GPT-5-Chat-2025-08-07, Gemini-2.5-pro, and Doubao-Seed-1.6) to infer ground-truth checklists for each dimension.
 After that, human experts merge and validate the outputs to produce the final ground-truth checklists.
 Figure~\ref{GT example} shows an example user requirement with its corresponding ground-truth checklists.
-The checklists contain only high-level and minimal requirement points that the web app artifact should contain.
+The checklists comprise only high-level and minimal requirement points that the web app artifact should satisfy.